frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/program-enrollment-tool.md

 ### 1.1.
 Fetching Students

-Oce you click on the **Get Students** button, the system will fetch the list of all the students matching with the above specified criteria.
+Once you click on the **Get Students** button, the system will fetch the list of all the students matching with the above-specified criteria.
 You can then delete a record if you wish to.

 ### 1.2.
 Enrollment Details